The Alumni Community: Events, Networking, Chapters

 - What are the functions of the Alumni Board and Alumni chapters?

 Good question!
-Alumni events are events put on by Reed alumni, or Alumni Relations, specifically for a Reed alumni audience.
+Alumni events are events put on by Reed alumni, or Alumni Programs, specifically for a Reed alumni audience.
 It's not to say you can't attend other events at Reed, but that these events are specifically for you.
-They're also avaialable all over the country.
+They're also available all over the country.
 Events include pub nights, apple-picking excursions, potluck dinners, and more.
 For new grads in particular, these events can be great networking opportunities.

 In Portland, we often host special events for alumni in Prexy: past events have included a discussion of Dante with President John Kroger, community forums on alumni issues, and knitting nights.